-Anything which is not an examination is called 'coursework': this includes essays, laboratory reports and tutorial presentations.
+Anything which is not an examination is called 'coursework': this includes essays, laboratory reports, Multiple Choice Question (MCQ) tests and tutorial presentations.
 For all coursework, the School will set a submission date and you must submit your assessed work by this date.
 The submission dates of assessed work for each year are given at the start of every module and are available in module handbooks.
-Please pay particular attention to the schedule for submitted work; your success in your studies will depend closely on making sure that you complete your work in plenty of time for submission.
+You can also find a spreadsheet summarising the submission deadlines and the dates when marks and feedback on coursework assignments will be returned at: